Gruntfuggly/discord-chat/README.md

 ### Syncing

 If you use vscode on multiple machines, you may want to sync your muted servers, channels and last read times.
 To enable this, use github to generate a personal access token (with gist scope) and update `discord-chat.syncToken`.
-Currently the settings are synced at startup.
-In a future update, the settings will be updated continously allowing multiple instances of vscode to be running and the same time.
+The first time a sync is attempted, a gist will be created and the ID will be stored in your settings in `discord-chat.syncGistId`.
+To sync other instances of vscode, you'll need to copy the `discord-chat.syncToken` and `discord-chat.syncGistId` settings.

 ### Commands